Benefits of Project Finance

 - Ability to raise larger amounts of long-term, foreign equity and debt capital for a project.

 For governments and procuring authorities, the following are the benefits of adopting project finance techniques as a method of infrastructure procurement:

-- The responsibility of infrastructure financing, as well as the risk of constructing and operating the asset are transferred to the private sector thereby allowing the government to focus on other areas of public service.
+- The responsibility of infrastructure financing, as well as the risk of constructing and operating the asset, are transferred to the private sector thereby allowing the government to focus on other areas of public service.

-- The need for the government to borrow funds or use own funds is greatly reduced or eliminated
+- The need for the government to borrow funds or use its own funds is greatly reduced or eliminated

 - Procuring essential public infrastructure in a robust and transparent manner, thereby maximising the potential pool of investors and lenders

 - For lenders in project financing transactions, the benefits accruing to them are that:

 - They exercise a great level of control over the project and project company